chiteroman/PlayIntegrityFix/README.md

 If Xiaomi.eu devs drop support for your device and this module doesn't work you must change the ROM if you want to pass DEVICE verdict.

 ## Make FCM Push back to work after cleared GSF data
-Once your cleared GSF (Google Service Framework, com.google.android.gsf), a new DeviceID of Google Service Framework will be generated.
+Once you cleared GSF (Google Service Framework, com.google.android.gsf) data, a new DeviceID of Google Service Framework will be generated.
 So all the FCM tokens that have registered in the server of Apps will no longer work (it will point to your old DeviceID).
 You can follow these steps to make the Apps to generate a new FCM token.

 The idea is to delete a file called `xxx.gms.appid-no-backup` (xxx usually is the package name) in the app's files folder.
 Once the file does not exist, the app will generate a new FCM token when it starts up next time.

-Run the following commands to do that, you can use `adb shell`, Termux, some terminal apps, whatever.
+Run the following commands to do that, you can use `adb shell`, Termux, some terminal apps, or whatever.

 1. Get the root user
 ```